Editorial Policy and Content Standards

 • Accuracy over speed: We do not publish claims we cannot support.
 When a topic is complex, we explain what’s known, what varies, and what to ask a lawyer.

-• Real-world context: Bankruptcy is federal, but procedures and trustee expectations can differ by district.
+• Real-world context: Bankruptcy is federal, but procedures, exemptions, and trustee expectations can differ by district and by state.
 We call out where local practice may affect results.

 • Plain English: We define jargon, use examples when helpful, and keep the focus on what the reader needs to know to make a better decision.